compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 ![figure20](/assets/2020-05-07-report-deep-sea-robotics/20ThrusterOutput.png)
 *Figure 17: Thruster output; O=((1-e^(-8x)))/2*

-The product has been moved into a urdf/xacro format.
-Unlike the sdf format used in Prototype 1, the xacro allows for parameters to be passed in.
-Any changes to the sensors and size of the aquatic robot can be made efficiently.
+I moved the product into a URDF/Xacro format.
+Unlike the SDF format used in Prototype 1, the Xacro allows for parameters to be passed in.
+Any changes to the sensors or size of the aquatic robot can be made efficiently.
 Please watch the video detailing the aquatic robot for more information.

 [![](http://img.youtube.com/vi/Wy12Bud9YRc/0.jpg)](http://www.youtube.com/watch?v=Wy12Bud9YRc "")